welcome bud logo

 In Connecticut you'll find a number of cannabis brands including Pax.

-Dispensaries in Connecticut carry a range of cannabis product types so you might find a vape battery, pax era vape pod, live rosin, rolling papers, gummy, supplies, cones, accessory, rolling tray, other, lighter, dab gear, pipe, bong, grinder, waterpipe.
+Dispensaries in Connecticut carry a range of cannabis product types so you might find a vape battery, pax era vape pod, live rosin, rolling papers, gummy, supplies, cones, rolling tray, accessory, other, lighter, dab gear, pipe, bong, grinder, waterpipe.